elizabethgarza/Spanish-Diacriticizer/README.md

 - [ ] Shuffle the lines in the corpus and split into `train`, `dev`, and `test` sets.
 The split should adhere to a 90-5-5 proportionality.
 - [ ] Extract mellizas from the corpus, and compute the frequencies of both diacriticized and undiacriticized mellizas in the data.
 Make a table of the top 200 mellizas with the highest average frequencies.
 - [ ] For each of the 200 mellizas, shuffle the lines in `train` from Step 1 and split into `micro_train`, `micro_dev`, and `micro_test`.
 Each split should adhere to an 80-10-10 proportionality.
 - [ ] Create a dictionary populated with invariantly diacriticized tokens by extracting tokens from any published Spanish texts that have been edited, along with any reputable lexicons.
 The dictionary in this experiment, titled `invars.json` has thus far extracted tokens from the `Santiago Spanish lexicon` and the `fisher-CALLHOME` corpus, which contains transcripts of Spanish telephone conversations.
-With those two sources, a dictionary with ~9000 entries.
+With those two sources, a dictionary with ~9000 entries has been created.
 - [ ] Preprocess `micro_train` by doing the following to each of the sentences in the set:
   - tokenizing each sentence
   - labelling each sentence as either an undiacriticized melliza, or a diacriticied melliza